Follow us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

 Surgeon, Saul and Joyce Brandman Breast Center - A Project of Women's Guild

 Catherine M. Dang, MD is Associate Director of the Wasserman Breast Cancer Risk Reductio Program and a surgeon in the Department of Surgery and the Saul and Joyce Brandman Breast Center at Cedars-Sinai Medical Center.
 She is expert in treating both benign and malignant diseases of the breast and in performing minimally invasive, diagnostic procedures.
 She also has expertise in surgical management of breast disease and breast conserving surgery.

 Dr. Dang is board certified by the National Board of Medical Examiners and the American Board of Surgery with additional certification in Surgical Critical Care.
-She is a member of the American College of Surgeons, American Society of Breast Surgeons, and the Society of Critical Care Medicine and of the Samuel Oschin Comprehensive Cancer Institute.
+She is a member of the American College of Surgeons, American Society of Breast Surgeons, the Society of Critical Care Medicine and of the Samuel Oschin Comprehensive Cancer Institute.

 Funded by the Plastic Surgery Education Foundation in 2002, Dr. Dang has conducted research on scarless wound healing and has presented her results at numerous surgical meetings.
 She has also co-authored numerous studies in the American Journal of Pathology, Plastic Reconstructive Surgery, and Journal of Pediatric Surgery.
 Her current research focus involves improved diagnosis and treatment of breast cancer as well as breast cancer risk reduction.